Applied Behavior Analysis (ABA) Certificate

 Why choose UNM?

-UNM has the only course sequence and supervised practicum in New Mexico that have been approved by the Behavior Analyst Certification Board.
+UNM has the only course sequence and supervised practicum in New Mexico that have been verified by the Behavior Analyst Certification Board.
 Courses are taught by experienced, full-time graduate faculty who are committed to providing students with the individualized support they need.
 Additionally, faculty members are engaged in many other activities—conducting research studies, publishing their results, and leading systems-change efforts—all of which enhance the learning opportunities available to UNM students.

 What does the program require?